 January 6, 2023

 In 2020, Detective Donald Kopchak of the Cleveland Police Department was aiding in an investigation into potential drug trafficking activities by Mr. Mekhel Rivers, who was subsequently charged as a co-defendant.
 Police investigators suspected Mr. Rivers of distributing heroin and fentanyl.
 During the investigation, on April 21, 2020, Det.
-Kopchak observed Mr. Rivers leaving a house on East 221st Street, in Euclid, Ohio, driving a red Nissan ALTIMA to a meeting place to sell drugs to an informant, and then returning to the same Euclid house.
-After numerous days of surveillance, investigators determined that Mr. Rivers lived at the East 221st Street house, obtained a search warrant for the house, and executed the warrant on April 30, 2020.
+Kopchak observed Mr. Rivers leaving a house at 1448 East 221st Street, in Euclid, Ohio, driving a red Nissan ALTIMA to a meeting place to sell drugs to an informant, and then returning to the same Euclid house.
+After numerous days of surveillance, investigators determined that Mr. Rivers lived at 1448 East 221st Street, obtained a search warrant for the house, and executed the warrant on April 30, 2020.

 After arriving at the house, while executing the search warrant, Det.
 Kopchak again observed the red Nissan ALTIMA parked on the street near the residence, bearing the same license plate number he previously observed.
 Det.
 Kopchak walked up to the passenger side of the car, cupped a hand to the tinted window, and leaned in to attempt to see into the vehicle.
 While leaning against the vehicle and looking through the window, Det.
 Kopchak allegedly observed a Black and Mild cigar wrapper and “a folded piece of paper” in the center console of the car.
 From this vantage point, Det.
 Kopchak claims he was also able to view a small plastic bag that he immediately identified as “a bag of dope.”
 Lieutenant Charles DiPenti approached the car’s passenger side, looked through the window, and verbally indicated that he also saw the “bag of dope.”.